Get information about your local cleanup strategies >>

 How Much Progress Has Been Made?

-Since 1985, Virginia and the Bay states have achieved a little less than half the pollution reductions necessary to meet Bay restoration goals.
-These reductions appear to be working, as a recent study of actual conditions in the Bay by the University of Maryland and Johns Hopkins University showed that the size of the Bay's oxygen-starved "dead zone" has shrunk specifically because of efforts from the Bay states, including Virginia.
+Since 1985, Virginia and the Bay states have achieved slightly more than half of the nitrogen pollution reductions and two-thirds of the phosphorus and sediment reductions necessary to meet Bay restoration goals.
+These reductions appear to be working, as a 2013 study of actual conditions in the Bay by the University of Maryland and Johns Hopkins University showed that the size of the Bay's oxygen-starved "dead zone" has shrunk specifically because of efforts from the Bay states, including Virginia.

 But the work is far from done.